 docmd-search ./my-folder --ui

-# In your docmd project
+# In your docmd project repository

 npm install docmd-search

-Then enable semantic search in your config:
+Enable semantic search in your config file:

 // docmd.config.js